beetbox/beets/docs/plugins/fetchart.rst

 To use the Last.fm backend, you need to `register for a Last.fm API key`_.
-Set the ``lastfm_key`` configuration option to your API key, then add ``lastfm`` to the list of sources in your configutation.
+Set the ``lastfm_key`` configuration option to your API key, then add ``lastfm`` to the list of sources in your configuration.

 .. _register for a Last.fm API key: https://www.last.fm/api/account/create